Peru Machu Picchu Patagonia Tour

 You’ll take a short flight to El Calafate—the gateway to southern Patagonia.
 You can visit the fabulous glacier museum in the afternoon, or just rest and relax in your hotel or mountain lodge.

-On this full-day tour of the blue Perito Moreno Glacier—one of the few in the world that’s not receding—you’ll take a boat ride that brings you within touching distance of a wall of ice as big as a city.
-And explore walkways a bit further.
-You’ll also head to Redonda Bay, home of swans, flamingoes, upland geese, and South American coots, before returning to El Calafate.
+On this full-day tour of the blue Perito Moreno Glacier—one of the few in the world that’s not receding—you’ll take a boat ride that brings you close to its walls of ice, some as big as a city.
+Even when they are not calving, you can hear it moving – it’s alive!
+Enjoy time on the well-designed walkways – which help make this destination so special – to explore further on your own.
+You’ll also walk around Redonda Bay, home of swans, flamingoes, upland geese, and South American coots, before returning to El Calafate.

 Depending on your flight time, you may have room for a guided tour of Buenos Aires before going to the airport—and then on to your connection home.